Cooperative Multi-Agent Reinforcement Learning with Partial Observations: Preliminaries and Problem Formulation

-Our goal in this paper is to find an optimal joint policy function $\pi^\ast$ that solves the problem $\max_{\pi} \; \frac{1}{N}\sum_{i = 1}^{N} J_i(\pi)$, where $J_i(\pi) = \mathbb{E}_{(s_0,a_0) \sim \rho_0} [ Q_i^\pi(s_0, a_0) ]$ and $\rho_0$ is a distribution that the initial state-action pair is sampled from.
-To do so, we assume that the local policy function $\pi_i$ is parameterized as $\pi_i(\theta_{i,k})$, where $\theta_{i,k} \leq \mathbb{R}^{d_i}$ is the local policy parameter during episode $k$.
-Stacking these local policy parameters into the global policy parameter vector $\theta \in \mathbb{R}^d$, we can rewrite the problem we consider in this paper as Problem~\eqref{eqn:ProbForm_theta} can be solved using distributed Actor-Critic methods as in \cite{zhang2018fullyICML,ZhangCDC2019_DistributedRL}.
+\begin{asmp} We assume that the local objective function $J_i(\theta)$ is non-convex and non-smooth for all $i = 1, 2, \dots, N$. \end{asmp}

+Problem~\eqref{eqn:ProbForm_theta} can be solved using distributed Actor-Critic methods as in \cite{zhang2018fullyICML,ZhangCDC2019_DistributedRL}.
 These methods require that all agents maintain local estimates of the global value function or the global policy function and that these local estimates are parameterized in the same way and depend on the global states and actions of all other agents.
 Therefore, they cannot be used for MARL with partial state and action information.
 Instead, in this paper, we propose a new distributed zeroth-order policy optimization method that relies on the stochastic gradient ascent update

-to determine optimal policy parameters $\theta_k$ that solve Problem~\eqref{eqn:ProbForm_theta}.
+to determine optimal policy parameters $\theta_k$ that solve Problem~\eqref{eqn:ProbForm_theta}, where $\epsilon_k$ represents the noise in gradient estimate and $\alpha$ denotes the stepsize.
 The key idea that makes it possible to use partial state and action information in the update~\eqref{eqn:StochasticGradient} is the use zeroth-order estimators $\tilde{\nabla} J(\theta_k)$ of the true policy gradient $\nabla J(\theta_k)$.
 Zeroth-order gradient estimators have been recently proposed in \cite{duchi2015optimal,nesterov2017random,gasnikov2017stochastic}, and take the form